 Simple English definitions for legal terms

-Read a random definition: criminal case
+Read a random definition: same-elements test

 Cost of completion refers to the amount of money needed to finish a project or contract.
 It is often used in contract law as a type of compensation when one party intentionally breaks a contract.
 For example, if a company breaks a lease contract to restore land, the cost of completion would be the amount of money needed to make the land level again.
 Different courts may award different types of damages, but cost of completion is one option.